xigxog/kubefox/docs/getting_started/tutorials/graphql.md

 To further explore this KubeFox superpower, let's do the following:

-1. Modify the dev.yaml to change the subPath to "something".
-Remember that it's currently inheriting the subPath from the dev Environment, which is 'dev'.
+1. Modify the `dev.yaml` to change the subPath to `something`.
+Remember that it's currently inheriting the subPath from the dev Environment, which is `dev`.
 2. Apply the Environment YAML.
 3. Check what we see.